wildducktheories/jsh/README.md

 TERMINOLOGY
 ===========

-* resolved-packages-directory
+* resolved-packages directory
 	A directory containing links to packages.
 Ambiguous package selections have been resolved.
+This is typically $(jsh installation top)/mnt/jsh/resolved-packages

 * distribution
 	A directory containing zero or more packages.
+Distribution directories are typically located in $(jsh installation top)/mnt/jsh/dist/{nnnn}-{dist} where nnnn is a 4 digit-numeric prefix and dist is the name of the distribution.

 * package
-	A directory within a repository containing one or more modules.
+	A directory within a distribution containing one or more modules.
 If the package is called {p} then there MUST be top-level module called {p}.

 * sub-package
-	A directory within a package directory which also satisfies the defintion of a package.
-That is, if the directory is called {d} and {d}/{d}.j also exists, then {d} is a sub package.
+	A directory, {s}, within a package (or sub-package) directory which which contains a top-level module called {s} in a module-file called {s}.j

 * module
 	A bash function.
 If the module is called {m}, then the implementing function is called _{m}() and is contained within a file called {m}.j or {m}/{m}.j

 * module file
-	A .j file, located in a package directory, that contains the definition of a module.
+	A .j file, located in a package directory, that contains the definition of a single module (and that module's nested modules).

 * top-level module
 	A module with the same name as the containing package.
 Each package should have exactly one top-level module.

 * sub-module
-	Any module in a package directory whose name does not match the name of the containing package.
+	Any module with its own module file which is loaded in a package directory and whose name does not match the name of the containing package (or sub-package).

+* nested module
+	A module whose definition is nested within the defintion of a parent module.
+Nested modules do not have their own module file and their invocation does not result in a new part being pushed into the module directory stack.

+* module directory stack
+  	A path to a directory within the resolved-packages directory at which the search will begin for a new module if 'jsh invoke' is called.
+The directory does not have
+	to exist.

 CONVENTIONS
 ===========
 * packages can reserve part of the global environent for themselves using a prefix.
+For a package 'foobar', the prefix for variables in the public interface of the package should be 'FOOBAR\_'.
+All other variables should use the prefix '\_foobar\_'.

 BOOTSTRAP
 =========

-The following commands will install the jsh installation tree into ~/.jsh and then create links for the 'jsh' and 'scratch' packages in ~/bin.
+The following commands will install the 'jsh' installation tree into ~/.jsh and then create links for the 'jsh' and 'scratch' packages in ~/bin.

     mkdir -p ~/bin &&